UTC-UX with adaptive SCOOT control

 - Hosted systems bring many benefits compared to locally-deployed systems, including enhanced security, automated backups and proven fast-restore procedures in the event that the underlying hardware fails.
 All managed by Siemens Mobility.

 - Still not convinced that hosted is the solution for you?
-Then a local deployed UTC-UX system could be the answer, operating on either a Windows PC running Windows 10 or a Windows Server running Microsoft Server 2016.
+Then a locally deployed UTC-UX server based system running Microsoft Server 2016 could be the answer.

 - UTC-UX works with modern internet browsers and removes the need for specialised client software; one less thing for your IT department to worry about.